Productivity & Work Setup

 Can you really erase Rocketbook pages and reuse them?

 Yes!
 When using Pilot FriXion pens (one is included), pages wipe clean with a damp cloth.
 Each page can be reused hundreds of times.
 Pro tip: let ink dry for 15 seconds before closing the notebook to prevent smudging.
 Some users report slight ghosting after 50+ erase cycles, but pages remain fully functional.
+This erase-and-reuse cycle also has a psychological benefit for journaling: you can write freely about stressful thoughts (gaining the cortisol-lowering benefits documented by Smyth et al., 2008), then erase after processing — no permanent record of vulnerable writing.

 Does the reMarkable 2 require a subscription?